 Each major and minor release has a long-lived maintenance branch, for example

 v0.3-branch.
 This is called a "release branch".

-From the release branches, patch version releases are tagged, for example
+From the release candidates, stable patch version releases are tagged, for example

 A release branch should be substantially feature complete with respect to the intended release.
 Code that is committed to

 master may be merged or cherry-picked on to a release branch, but code that is directly committed to a release branch should be solely applicable to that release (and should not be committed back to master).

 In general, unless you're committing code that only applies to a particular release stream (for example, temporary hotfixes, backported security fixes, or image hashes), you should base changes from

 master and then merge or cherry-pick to the release branch.